 As expected, Suzuki has updated its V-Strom 1000, turning it into the V-Strom 1050.

-Suzuki’s put a six-axis IMU in the Strom now, which allows for refined ABS settings, and lean angle detection in the ABS system (it’s unclear if it also works for the traction control system).
+Suzuki’s put a six-axis IMU in the new Strom that allows for refined ABS settings, and lean angle detection in the ABS system (it’s unclear if it also works for the traction control system).
 This was one of the major things missing from previous Stroms, and it’s a big upgrade for 2020.
 There’s also a new combined braking system for 2020, which applies the rear brake once a certain amount of front brake has been applied.

 The brakes themselves are Tokiko monobloc radial-mount four-piston calipers with 310 mm discs up front, with a smaller disc mated to Nissin two-piston caliper in rear.